 Therefore, to save you from the haphazard, certain factors hold the basis of Vat fuel duty overall the countries.
 Whichever is your country, if you learn those factors, you’ll grasp the whole fuel duty structure.
 Some of those factors are mentioned below with details to give a scenario image of what is significant in this regard.

 With the UK’s example, VAT reclaims on fuel and mileage is a strategy presented by HMRC.
-This allows you to recover all your VAT paid on commercial use.
+This allows you to recover all your VAT paid for commercial use.
 But there are specific terms and conditions regarding reclaim.

 Conditions to Reclaim VAT:

 - First of all, this service requires you to prove that the vehicle is solely for commercial purposes.
 That means there are no private trips made on the vehicle.
-If you’re ready to do that, then you can reclaim 100% of VAT paid.
+If you’re ready to do that, then you can reclaim 100% of the VAT paid.

 If you are using the vehicle for both work and home necessities, which is quite very reasonable, then there are two choices:

-- Either claim VAT paid for work and then cleared the VAT’s rest according to fuel scale charge.
+- Either claim VAT paid for work and then cleared the VAT’s rest according to the fuel scale charge.

 - OR do not claim at all if you think the work mileage is too low, and you would have to pay somewhat more in that case.

-Now, fuel scale charge is a scale that relies upon CO2 emission of the vehicle and the type of vehicle driven for private use.
+Now, fuel scale charge is a scale that relies upon the CO2 emission of the vehicle and the type of vehicle driven for private use.
 It is a more straightforward way to account for personal use taxes and the return on professional service.
 According to the VAT period, the fuel scale charge calculates VAT on the above-mentioned two bases and adds up the fixed sum to the total VAT output.